-The tourism sector in Uganda is currently one of the hardest-hit by the outbreak of COVID-19, with impacts tour operators, hoteliers, employees and employers and the entire tourism travel chain since end of February to date but there is hope Post COVID-19 Chimpanzee Trekking Discounts in Budongo Forest that you should not miss on.
-Uganda registered its first case of COVID-19 on 21st March 2020 and to date Uganda has 54 confirmed COVID-19 cases and with four people who have recovered.
-Since then, The Airport and all Uganda boarders were closed for inbound travel, Primate Tourism was suspended, Transport was suspended as a measure to control the virus spread.
+The tourism sector in Uganda is currently one of the hardest-hit by the outbreak of COVID-19, with impacts tour operators, hoteliers, employees and employers and the entire tourism travel chain since the end of February to date but there is hope Post COVID-19 Chimpanzee Trekking Discounts in Budongo Forest that you should not miss on.
+Uganda registered its first case of COVID-19 on 21st March 2020 and to date, Uganda has 54 confirmed COVID-19 cases and with four people who have recovered.
+Since then, The Airport and all Uganda borders were closed for inbound travel, Primate Tourism was suspended, Transport was suspended as a measure to control the virus spread.

 As of today, UNWTO estimates that in 2020 global international tourist arrivals could decline between 20-30%, down from an estimated growth of 3% to 4% forecast in early January 2020.
 This could translate into a loss of US$ 30 to 50 billion in spending by international visitors (international tourism receipts).
-Since we have registered recoveries and no deaths, we hope the suspensions will be lifted and movement to other game parks is allowed but following the guidelines of world health organization and Ministry of health in Uganda plus Uganda wildlife Authority guidelines.
+Since we have registered recoveries and no deaths, we hope the suspensions will be lifted and movement to other game parks is allowed but following the guidelines of world health organization and ministry of health in Uganda plus Uganda wildlife Authority guidelines.

 When Uganda registered its first cases of COVID-19, Uganda wildlife Authority suspended primate tourism until 30th of April 2020 as a way of protecting Uganda wildlife heritage.
-While it is still unknown wild animals can still contract COVID-19, Mountain gorillas, chimpanzees and golden Monkeys as known to be susceptible to infection with human respiratory pathogens and thus need to be protected at any cost.
+While it is still unknown, wild animals can again contract COVID-19, Mountain gorillas, chimpanzees and golden Monkeys as known to be susceptible to infection with human respiratory pathogens and thus need to be protected at any cost.
 The primate tourism activities include gorilla tracking and gorilla habituation in Bwindi impenetrable national park, golden monkey tracking in Mgahinga national park, Chimpanzee tracking in Uganda mainly in Kibale forest National Park, Kalinzu forest and Budongo forest.

-Suspension of chimpanzee trekking in Budongo forest due to COVID-19 meant no more issuance of chimpanzee permits for Budongo forest until 30th April, visitors of all national are not allowed to visit the chimpanzee or even the forest as a way of protecting these primates.
+Suspension of chimpanzee trekking in Budongo forest due to COVID-19 meant no more issuance of chimpanzee permits for Budongo forest until 30th April, visitors of all nations are not allowed to visit the chimpanzee or even the forest as a way of protecting these primates.
 Uganda is referred to as the primate capital and protecting and conserving all the primates is our key priority for future generation and boosting tourism.

 Budongo Forest reserve is found in the north of Kampala, in Masindi district within Murchison falls National Park.
 The forest reserve has about 700 chimpanzees and these have been conserved for years and steadily the groups are growing and increasing in Numbers.
 The chimpanzees in Budongo forest we first studied in 1960 and conservation has been going on to sustain the chimpanzees in the forest thus attracting more visitors to come and see them.
-Budongo chimpanzee trekking permits is under the management of Uganda lodges but guided by Uganda wildlife Authority and National forestry Authority.
+Budongo chimpanzee trekking permits is under the management of Uganda lodges but guided by Uganda wildlife Authority and National Forestry Authority.
 There are several communities that have been habituated over the years for chimpanzee trekking every day except in this suspension due to COVID-19 and these include;

 Sonso Chimpanzee community stays near River Sonso and it have more than 85 members, it is among the old group first habituated in Budongo forest.
 Waibira Chimpanzee community has more than 100 members, this community was formed after a few individuals split from the Sonso community and they produced and multiplied in number.
-Kaniyo- Pabidi Chimpanzee Community was habituated by Jane Good all Institute and now the group is under the management of Budongo Eco-Lodge, the group is on the road side from Masindi to Murchison falls National Park.
+Kaniyo- Pabidi Chimpanzee Community was habituated by Jane Good all Institute and now the group is under the management of Budongo Eco-Lodge, the group is on the roadside from Masindi to Murchison falls National Park.
 Waisoke Chimpanzee Community has been habituated and its territory is near the Waisoke River.
 It split from the Sonso community as well and other members joined from other communities as well.
-The chimpanzees can move from Far East of the forest to the north and their movement cannot be guaranteed daily.
+The chimpanzees can move from the Far East of the forest to the north and their movement cannot be guaranteed daily.
 Chimpanzee trekking requires you to be fit and able to walk but in case you are not very fit, there is always help from the guides and Porters to make sure you successful have a great experience with the chimpanzees.

 Why book chimpanzee trekking in Budongo forest Reserve (Post COVID-19)?